-On average we have brought 15-20 bands each year to the our main venue in Sheffield, which from September 2016 has been Crookes Social Club, which seats over 200 people and has a good Yamaha SU 131 piano.
-We stage a further 3-4 gigs p.a. at the Crucible Studio, a 390 seat theatre-in-the-round (in collaboration with Music in the Round), and occasional gigs at Sheffield University Students Union.
+On average we have brought 17-20 bands each year to the our main venue in Sheffield, which since September 2016 has been Crookes Social Club, which can seat over 200 people and has a good Yamaha SU 131 piano.
+We stage a further 2-3 gigs p.a. at the Crucible Studio, a 390 seat theatre-in-the-round (in collaboration with Music in the Round), and occasional gigs at Sheffield University’s Firth Hall and its Students Union.

-Bands booked recently range from John Toussaint’s Blakey Project and other larger bands such as Chris Biscoe’s Mingus Profiles Sextet, to the Peter King Quartet, Andy Sheppard Quartet, Michael Wollny Trio, and Django Bates’ Beloved (which was broadcast by Radio 3).
+Bands booked recently range from John Toussaint’s Blakey Project and other larger bands such as Chris Biscoe’s Mingus Profiles Sextet, to the Peter King Quartet, Yazz Ahmed Band, Andy Sheppard Quartet, Michael Wollny Trio, and Django Bates’ Beloved (which was broadcast by Radio 3).